On the Convexity of Image of a Multidimensional Quadratic Map: Convexity of

 A comment is in order.
 If ${\mathscr F}$ were compact, absence of ``flat edges'' would immediately guarantee that the outer boundary $\partial {\mathscr F}$ is a boundary of the convex hull of ${\mathscr F}$ while the latter is strictly convex.
 But in a non-compact case this is not true.
-Fig.~2b provides an non-compact example without ``flat edges'' when the outer boundary is not the boundary of the convex hull.
-Hence the proof that the absence of ``flat edges'' ($z_{\rm max}\rightarrow \infty$) implies that the outer boundary $\partial {\mathscr F}$ confines a convex set presented in section~\ref{convexityFf} was not superfluous.
+Fig.~2b provides a non-compact example without ``flat edges'' (meaning that each supporting hyperplane is touching the figure is exactly at one point) when the outer boundary is not the boundary of the convex hull.
+Hence the proof that the absence of ``flat edges'' ($z_{\rm max}\rightarrow \infty$) implies that the boundary $\partial {\mathscr F}$ confines a convex set, which was presented in section~\ref{convexityFf}, was not superfluous.